HoucemF/Internal-Simulation-Networks-for-Autonomous-Vehicles/README.md

 easy_install carla-0.9.10-py3.7-linux-x86_64.egg
 ```

+## Definitions
+Episode: A Carla episode is a simulation sequence where the vehicle applies a form of control and captures the input from the sensors and then allows the simulation to run for a finite time period

+Frame_skip: is the frequency of frames when the data is collected.
+If frame_skip = 1, the script will attempt to collect the motor command and the image at every frame

 ## Data collection guide

 There are two scripts to collect rgb images, segmented images and the associated steering angles and throttles from the simulation.

 ### Script 1: Using Auto-pilot
 This script uses autopilot to drive around the map staying within its lane but ignoring road signs and traffic lights.
+For trial purposes, let's collect a toy dataset of 1000 episodes and by default the number of frames skipped is 1 (No frames skipped).
 ```
 python src/data_collection.py -p <Save path> -e <number of episodes> -f <number of frames skipped>
 ```